chocolatey-community/chocolatey-au/Plugins.md

 ---

 [Chocolatey-AU plugins](Plugins) are [configured](README.md#plugins) using parameters passed in the HashTable contained in the Options under the key that is named by the plugin.
 So,`$Options.xyz=@{...}` is a plugin if `xyz.ps1` exists in a directory pointed to by the `PluginPath` updateall option.
 The Chocolatey-AU will then run this script and pass it `$Options.xyz` HashTable as plugin specific options.
-Chocolatey-AU comes with several integrated plugins that are described bellow.
+Chocolatey-AU comes with several integrated plugins that are described below.

 Default [update_all.ps1](https://github.com/majkinetor/au-packages-template/blob/master/update_all.ps1) uses environment variables to configure some options.
 If you use [AppVeyor](https://github.com/majkinetor/au/wiki/AppVeyor) set those variables in the [.appveyor.yml](https://github.com/majkinetor/au-packages-template/blob/master/.appveyor.yml) and to run it locally use [update_vars.ps1](https://github.com/majkinetor/au-packages-template/blob/master/update_vars_default.ps1).